 Does this mean Senator Obama is in favor of tort reform?
 I really do not think so.
 He has consistently been against any kind of tort reform for medical malpractice damage caps in the Illinois legislature and in the U.S. Senate.

 But I know that I take exception to some of these consumer lawsuits where the lawyers make a fortune and the plaintiffs only receive a free oil change and 10% off their next purchase of the Defendant’s product.
 While I appreciate the important deterrence effect that trial lawyers can have on bad corporate conduct, I think there is a problem when the actual victims do not get any meaningful compensation.
-I’m not proposing a better solution; I just have some concerns about those types of cases which I think are the kind most impacted by the CAFA.
+I’m not proposing a better solution; I just have some concerns about those types of cases which I think are the kind most affected by the CAFA.

 I also think Senator Obama will support legislation that will overturn the dreadful decision the Supreme Court made in Medtronic v.
 Riegel and the dreadful decision they may well make in Wyeth v.
 Levine.